chromeos/chromeos.dev/site/en/posts/io-2023-kiosk-apps.md

 ChromeOS allows you, the developer, to focus on releasing great features for your application, and leave app deployment and device management to Google's tooling.

-## Part 1: Getting started/requirements
+## Getting started and requirements

 To set up and manage a kiosk device, you'll need three things: a compatible device, a management license, and a kiosk app.